wealthkernel/api-documentation-guides/docs/valuations/Basics.md

 A valuation is a breakdown of the cash and holdings in a portfolio, taking into account prices and FX rates.

-Although valuations are dated daily, transactions can be booked that affect existing valuations, causing their values to change.
-For example, an incorrectly dated Dividend transaction being rebooked for the correct date.

-In other words, transactions with a timestamp on or before a valuation’s date will be reflected in the valuation, even if they are booked retrospectively days after the valuation date.
-This effect perpetuates through all valuations up to the current valuation.

 ## Concepts

 - New valuations are calculated for the previous day, i.e. are T+1.
-- Valuations are designed to give a point in time snapshot of a portfolio.
+- Valuations are designed to give a value at close on the valuation's date.
 For more realtime data, [Balances](../balances/Basics.md) should be used.
 - The `changedAt` property on a valuation shows the time that the most recent update to that valuation occurred.

 ## Examples